Buddhist funerals in Australia: saffron-robed monks beside a coffin at a light-filled service

 A Pamsukula (forsaken robe) is offered to the monks during the ceremony.
 Offering robes and food to monks generates merit (punna) that is dedicated to the departed.
 Buddhists believe this merit eases the deceased's passage through rebirth.

 Cremation follows.
-Six days after the funeral, a monk delivers a sermon to the family at their home.
+In some Theravada communities, a monk delivers a sermon to the family at their home within the first week after death, though the precise timing varies by tradition and country of origin.
+Thai, Sri Lankan, Burmese, and Cambodian communities each observe slightly different customs in this period.
 Memorial services are then held on the 3rd, 7th, 49th and 100th days after death.

 Mahayana funeral rites